Rehan018/NLP-CheatSheet/regular_expration_today.md

 ```

 ### **Problem:**
 - **Task:** Write regex patterns to extract additional information, such as dates in the format `MM/DD/YYYY`, from a given text sample.
-Test your patterns using regex101.com and implement them in your Python code.
+Test your patterns using [regex101.com](https://regex101.com) website and implement them in your Python code.

 ### Solution:
 ### Regex Pattern for Dates in MM/DD/YYYY Format